 - ANTH 161 Cultural Anthropology

 - ANTH 172 Interpreting the Past: Archaeological Perspectives

 - ANTH 203 Human Origins

 - ANTH 207 Global Issues in Anthropology

 - ANTH 231 Great Discoveries in Global Archaeology

 - ANTH 243 Native American Cultures

 - ANTH 253 Gender Across Cultures

 - ANTH 258 Critical Approaches to Men and Masculinities

 - ANTH 290 Non-Western Cultural Studies Tour

 - ANTH 360 Language and Culture

-- ANTH 370 Psychological Anthropology

 - CRIM 120 The Fight for Social Justice: Institutional Battlegrounds

 - CRIM 211 Crime and Inequality

 - CRIM 222 Global Criminology

 - CRIM 270 Social Deviance

 - CRIM 308 Understanding Violence

 - CRIM 330 Policing and Society

 - CRIM 360 Media and Crime

 - SOCI 101 Introduction to Sociology

 - SOCI 130 Social Problems

 - SOCI 203 Introduction to Critical Race Theory

 - SOCI 212 Sociology of the Family

 - SOCI 218 Women in Society

 - SOCI 220 Sport in Society

 - SOCI 226 Sociology of Rap and Hip Hop

 - SOCI 233 Reproductive Rights and Reproductive Justice

 - SOCI 245 Race and Ethnic Relations

 - SOCI 255 LGBTQ Communities in the United States

 - SOCI 263 Social Inequality

 - SOCI 264 Black Communities and Institutions

 - SOCI 312 Sociology of Childhood and Adolescence

 - SOCI 315 Social Class

 - SOCI 325 Health and Illness

 - SOCI 329 Social Deviance

-SOCI 333 Society and the Mentally Ill
+- SOCI 333 Society and the Mentally Ill

-SOCI 340 Sociology of Work
+- SOCI 340 Sociology of Work

-SOCI 369 Sex/Sexualities in Society
+- SOCI 369 Sex/Sexualities in Society

 World Languages:

-CHIN 118 Chinese Writing System and Calligraphy
+- CHIN 118 Chinese Writing System and Calligraphy

-FREN 201 Intermediate French I
+- FREN 201 Intermediate French I

-FREN 202 Intermediate French II
+- FREN 202 Intermediate French II

-LING 110 The Languages of the World
+- LING 110 The Languages of the World

-SPAN 201 Intermediate Spanish I
+- SPAN 201 Intermediate Spanish I

-SPAN 202 Intermediate Spanish II
+- SPAN 202 Intermediate Spanish II

-SPAN 435 The Boom in Latin American Literature
+- SPAN 435 The Boom in Latin American Literature

 MINOR IN GENDER STUDIES (GTS) (5 COURSES)

-To earn a Gender Studies minor, students must apply in writing to the Chair of either the English, History, or Sociology & Criminology Department.
-To complete the minor, no more than two (2) courses may be taken in a single department.
+To earn a Gender Studies minor, no more than two (2) courses may be taken in a single department.
 Only one (1) course may be taken within the student's major subject area.
 Courses in the minor may also be used to fulfill general education requirements.
 To complete the course residency requirement for a minor, a minimum of three (3) course-credits (12 semester hours) in the minor must be taken at Framingham State University.

 The minor requires five (5) courses as follows:

 One (1) required courses:

 ANTH 253 Gender Across Cultures

 Four (4) electives from the following list:

 Art & Music

 MUSC 220 Women in Music

 English

 ENGL 240 LGBTQ Literature

-ENGL 250 Literature and Gender

 ENGL 277 Gender in Contemporary Global Literature

 History

+HSTY 146 Feminism Then and Now: What Does the Future Hold?

+HSTY 169 Sex and the Sixties

+HSTY 317 The Family in American Life

 HSTY 365 The History of Gender, Sexuality, and the Body

 HSTY 371 Women in Europe, 1500 to 2000

 HSTY 386 Women in American History

 Political Science: